Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Toowoomba - Central's median income among taxpayers in financial year 2022 was $51,743.
+The median income among taxpayers in Toowoomba - Central SA2 was $51,743 in financial year 2022, according to latest ATO data aggregated by AreaSearch.
 The average income stood at $63,578 during the same period.
 These figures compare to Rest of Qld's median and average incomes of $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Toowoomba - Central would be approximately $58,982 (median) and $72,473 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Toowoomba - Central rank modestly, between the 23rd and 38th percentiles.
-The largest income bracket comprises 32.6% earning $1,500 - $2,999 weekly (4,690 residents), similar to the broader area where this cohort represents 31.7%.
-Housing affordability pressures are severe in Toowoomba - Central, with only 83.1% of income remaining, ranking at the 23rd percentile.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Toowoomba - Central SA2 would be approximately $58,982 (median) and $72,473 (average) as of September 2025.
+According to the 2021 Census, household incomes in Toowoomba - Central rank between the 23rd and 37th percentiles.
+The largest income bracket comprises 32.6% earning $1,500-$2,999 weekly, with 4,690 residents falling into this category.
+This aligns with the broader area where this cohort represents 31.7%.
+Housing affordability pressures are severe in Toowoomba - Central, with only 83.1% of income remaining after housing costs, ranking at the 23rd percentile.

 Frequently Asked Questions - Income